surlykke/Go-Generics-with-constraints/README.md

 Most of the discussion has taken place in issue [15292](https://github.com/golang/go/issues/15292).

 In [Generalized Types](https://github.com/golang/proposal/blob/master/design/15292/2011-03-gen.md),
-Taylor describes an implementation, where the compiler would analyze a generic definition and extract from it _restrictions_.
+Taylor describes an implementation, where the compiler would analyze a generic definition and extract _restrictions_ from it.

 For example, given a generic definition:
 ```Go